Karana316/flask-aws-tutorial/README.md

 Most configs are included in the .env file.
 I've included a env_template that you would just need to fill out and rename to .env.
 - You always need an APP_SECRET for Flask encryption.
+- You always need FLASK_APP set to the name of your Flask application ("application" in this case) for Flask-Migrate to work correctly.
 - You always need FLASK_APP set to application for Flask-Migrate to correctly find the app.
 - If you want to develop locally, you would need PostgreSQL installed, set LOCAL_DEVELOPMENT=True and include LOCAL_USER and LOCAL_PW.